-MUSIC-067 Jazz and Vocal Popular Techniques - 1 Unit ADVISORY: Eligibility for ENGL-090
+MUSIC-067 Jazz and Vocal Popular Techniques - 1 Unit

 Learn to sing popular forms of music such as blues, jazz, gospel and musical theatre selections.
 This course will analyze individual vocal styles and approaches and offer corrective vocal warm ups.
 Breath control, tone production, vocal placement, phonetics in group and individual practice and performing emphasizing the special needs of self-presentation will be explored.
 LR